MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -Language
-The Language parameter specifies language preference for the Office 365 Group.
+The Language parameter specifies language preference for the Microsoft 365 Group.

 Valid input for this parameter is a supported culture code value from the Microsoft .NET Framework CultureInfo class.
 For example, da-DK for Danish or ja-JP for Japanese.
 For more information, see [CultureInfo Class](https://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo).